View the Executive Summary for this brief.

 Pass-through businesses – which include sole proprietorships, partnerships, and S-corporations – pay taxes of their firms earnings at the individual income tax rates.
 The TCJA creates a 20% deduction for pass-through business income (with some exclusions based on income levels).

 Nothing in the economy happens in a vacuum, especially tax cuts – other economic happenings are always in play.
-The law’s design is for long-term economic impact, so it is difficult to say what the overall economic effects are, or what they will be.
+The law’s design is for long-term economic impact, so it is difficult to say what the overall economic effects are, or what they will be, particularly since the economy has been so heavily affected by the coronavirus pandemic.

 The inherent complexity of the economy, and the mixed results of our attempts to impose our will upon it, is why the free-market Mercatus Center think tank offers the goal of simplicity.
 Tax season is met with stereotypical moaning and groaning.
 This is not likely to end, but a simpler tax code can certainly make compliance much easier.
 A simpler tax code will also result in less interference with market behavior.
 In turn, this means a simple tax code is one that is predictable, which can help businesses and individuals learn what to expect and be more certain in their choices for growth and investment.
 Finally, many Americans believe the tax code is unfair because of “loopholes.”
 A simpler tax code can promote fairness by reducing or entirely eliminating provisions that favor some groups or activities over others.